 There’s a vast difference between the French Toast most Americans make on the weekends, and what Pain Perdu is meant to be.

 In France, Pain Perdu is nearly an art form.
-It has been perfected for centuries.
+It has been perfected over centuries.
 There’s a method.
 There’s an expectation.

 Here in the United States, French Toast is an afterthought.
 We open the fridge and think, “Great!
 I’ve got a few pieces of sandwich bread left, and a couple of eggs… French Toast!”